Dr. Shantia Kerr Sims

 Skip to Main Navigation | Skip to Content

 Warrensburg, MO 64093

 Teach in the 21st Century!

+Now entirely online.
+Complete our programs from anywhere in the world.
 Our graduates in educational technology address critical societal needs for integrating technology into teaching.
-Our students are classroom teachers (k-12 and higher ed), technology coordinators, instructional designers, corporate trainers, military instructors, and educators in every conceivable type of environment.
+Our students are classroom teachers (k-12 and higher ed), instructional coaches, technology coordinators, instructional designers, corporate trainers, military instructors, and educators in every conceivable type of environment.

 According to the widely regarded 1994 Association for Educational Communications and Technology (AECT) publication by Seels & Richey, there are five domains for the field: